5 Things to Do For Family Weekend

 1. Experience What Makes Ithaca “Gorges”

 With over 150 waterfalls and gorges, a trip to Ithaca simply isn’t complete without experiencing a few.
 Why not take a trip to Taughannock Falls – the tallest waterfall east of the Mississippi (that’s right - taller than Niagara Falls!)?
 Or you could enjoy a hike through Buttermilk Creek, where the over 500ft tall Buttermilk Falls greets you at the entrance.
 Robert H. Tremen State Park has a dozen waterfalls six trails through spectacular rocky gorges and wooded sections – perfect for a fall hike.
 These are just a few of the waterfalls in Ithaca and Tompkins County.
+You can download your FREE Ithaca Waterfalls Challenge Pass to see more locations and earn prizes!

 2. Stroll the Ithaca Commons